 Alcohol and Cocaine Treatment

 Using alcohol and cocaine separately is dangerous but using them at the same time is even more risky.
 Both substances are extremely addictive, meaning that treatment is oftentimes necessary to overcome the hold they have on those who use them.
 Fortunately, there are treatment options for both alcohol and cocaine.
 Patients can choose from inpatient and outpatient rehabilitation facilities that offer supervised detox, treatment medications, counseling and behavioral therapies, and an aftercare plan to help them maintain sobriety.
 After treatment, patients can join groups like Alcoholics Anonymous and Cocaine Anonymous to find a sense of community and understanding.
-To get started on discovering available treatment options, contact a treatment provider today for free.
+To get started on discovering available treatment options, contact a treatment provider today.